jusinam/qamiKa/README.md

-## PITCH
+## QAMIKA

-- QamiKa is a flask application that allows users to view comics/jokes,add jokes/comics and also recommend and comments on various jokes.
+This is a flask application that allows users(stand up and current comedians) to crack jokes and post them.
+It also is a platform that supports comedians by allowing them to post a short video showcasing their talent in comedy.

 ## Authors
   - Evans Nyambane
+  - John Opana
   - Peter Mbai
-  -   John Opana
   - Jepheth mwania

 ## BDD
+  - Accommodate and view uploaded audition videos
+  - Display feeds
-  - Display comics.
+  - Display top jokes
-  - display comics recommedations.

 ## Input
-  - Enter your email address, username and passsword
+  - Enter your email address, username and passsword tthen submit the form
-  - Submit the form.
-  - Write down recommedations.
+  - Crack a joke
+  - Comment on a cracked joke
+  - Update profile

 ## Output
   - Sign Up,Sign In
-  - View added pomos.
+  - View cracked and posted jokes, and top rated feeds
   - Username.
-  - Delete a pomo.
+  - Delete jokes/videos
+  - Update profile
   - SignOut.